 For those who are already ensconced in a career, this sort of strategic support can help you to effectively: manage your boss, lead your team and collaborate with your colleagues.
 Similarly, it can help you to pursue a promotion, start a business or find a new job.
 If you are in a leadership role, it can help you to strengthen workplace morale, improve your organizational culture, build an atmosphere of inclusivity, work with puzzling bosses, grow into a new role, address workplace conflicts and deal with other workplace challenges.

-For those who are new in their career or who wish to make career changes, career counseling can help you to: identify your career goals, develop a strategy for pursuing them and overcome roadblocks that get in your way.
+For those who are new in their career or who wish to make career changes, career counseling can help you to identify your career goals.
+Similarly, it can help you to develop a strategy for pursuing these work-life goals.
+Finally, it can assist you in overcoming roadblocks that get in your way.

 For DC transplants: As a psychologist in DC, I am familiar with some of the special challenges specific to this region.